HERE'S TO THEE: WASSAILING THE MICROBIAL ECOLOGY OF CIDER-MAKING

 But who or what else takes part in bringing us our cider each year?
 What of all those things that go unnoticed but whose effects are felt nonetheless?
 What of the yeasts, living "wild" on the apple skins, that we co-opt into the fermentation process?
 And what, indeed, of the other microbes that make their home on the cider-press and on the walls of the barn?
 And the rules and regulations of food production that also shape the cider that we drink?
 What of the microbiomes of the people that pick and prune, press and drink the "scrumpy" each year?
 How do all these participants relate to each other?
 What kinds of dependencies do they form?
 What kind of cooperations or antagonisms?
 What kinds of collective action?
 And what kinds of politics do they negotiate among themselves?

 In this project, a multi-disciplinary group of participants took part in making a batch of traditionally-fermented cider at Halstow in Devon, England.
-They tended to the orchards, picked and pressed the apples.
-Their conversations led to the writing of The Halstow Wassail, a new wassail song which was sung, not only to the apple trees, but to all those things that constitute the microbial ecology of cider-making.
+As they picked and pressed the apples, their conversations led to the writing of The Halstow Wassail, a new wassail song which was sung, not only to the apple trees, but to all those things that constitute the microbial ecology of cider-making.
 This song was presented to a wider public at a wassail at Halstow in January 2020, who joined in a genuine, heart-felt celebration of microbial life – "the Great Good Unseen" that Jim Causley sings of.

 This project brings together renowned singer-songwriter Jim Causley, and Dartmoor folksinger Bill Murray – a reprise of the collaboration that produced the song Pride of the Moor in 2014 – part of my project A Song, A Dance, and a New Stannary Parliament.